stanmaz/BBOalert/README.md

 ### Version 3.0

 - options selector added (see 'Partnership options' section)
-- manual alerts are recorded in the cache
+- manual alerts are recorded in the cache (see 'Recommended way of using BBOalert' section)
 - the whole data is kept in the clipboard until overwritten by 'Export' command or by an external application
 - Alert button turned automatically ON.
-When turned OFF, the call explanation is erased.
+When turned OFF, the call explanation is erased. (see 'Alert button' section)
-- backslash = continuation line
+- backslash to split long records  (see 'Continuation line' section)

+If you discover a serious bug in the program :

+- report it to the BBOalert community on Facebook
+- revert temporarily to previous version (see 'Installation' section)